 Of course, you'll want to compare all of the features of the phone before making a choice, and there are websites that will help you compare all of the features, not just accessibility.
 Gari.info is one of those sites which can help select the right phone, tablet, or other devices with no hidden agenda of selling you anything.

 You'll want to be sure any phone you choose has as much RAM as possible to support all you need it to do.

 Full-featured smartphones are certainly the prevalent force in the market.
 Flip phones, however, are making a bit of a comeback with a cult following and certainly, there are a few simplified phones designed specifically for an older population in mind.

-There are both simple, large font smartphones and a basic flip phones available which might be the right choice for users who have low vision or blindness.
+There are both simple, large font smartphones and basic flip phones available, which might be the right choice for users who have low vision or blindness.
 Here are a few other options to consider:

 - In addition, phones like the Kyocera Verve offer QWERTY keyboards and a decent screen reader.
 But options like this are limited.

 - If basics and true accessibility are what you need then Odin VI might be worth learning more about.
 The phone is a basic slider design and offers: